The world's most

 Member of technical staff

-Previously, PhD at University of Cambridge on reinforcement learning.
+Previously, PhD at University of Cambridge in reinforcement learning.

 Vlad Bogolin